 The athletic program is a major extracurricular activity.
-The varsity sports on campus are men's and women's basketball, women's volleyball, women's fast pitch softball, men's baseball, and clay target shooting.
-These teams are members of the Mon-Dak Conference.
-The athletic programs are affiliated with the National Junior College Athletics Association (NJCAA).
+The varsity sports on campus are men's and women's basketball, women's volleyball, women's fast pitch softball, men's baseball, men's and women's hockey, and clay target shooting.
+These teams are members of the Mon-Dak Conference The athletics programs are affiliated with the National Junior College Athletics Association (NJCAA), except for hockey, affiliated with the American Collegiate Hockey Association (ECHA).

-INTRAMURAL RECREATION PROGRAM Recreational activities provide an excellent opportunity for students to further their physical development and social interaction.
+INTRAMURAL RECREATION PROGRAM

+Recreational activities provide an excellent opportunity for students to further their physical development and social interaction.
 Such activities provide an avenue for students to expand their focus beyond academics.
 Participation in intramural activities enhances the total educational experience.
 Event schedules are posted during the semester.
 All LRSC students are eligible to participate in the Intramural Recreations Program.
 Recreational activities include basketball, softball, volleyball, skating, bowling, billiards, darts, dodge ball, board games, soccer, flag football, video games and more.

-PHOTOS, VIDEOS AND

-OTHER MEDIA COVERAGE
+PHOTOS, VIDEOS AND OTHER MEDIA COVERAGE

-Lake Region State College occasionally photographs and videos individuals and/or groups on campus, in public venues, and at other college-sponsored events.
+Lake Region State College occasionally photographs and videos individuals and/ or groups on campus, in public venues, and at other college-sponsored events.
 This statement is public notification of such practice.
 By participating in a program of LRSC's, a student (or their parent/guardian if the student is under the age of 18) gives LRSC the right to use and publish in whole, or in part, any recorded footage in which the student's name, likeness, image and/or voice may be included.
-Should the student object to the use of any of these, they may withhold release by filling out a form in the Registrar's Office located in Student Services.
+Should the student object to the use of any of these, they may withhold release by filling out a form in the Registrar's Office located in Student Services